-In terms of infection prevention and control, as with the previous rounds, Ibrahim Al-Khalil, Fishkhabour, Al-Shalamcha and Zurbatiyah all have on site a functional handwashing station with soap and water or chlorinated water; Bashmagh is the only PoE that does not contain one.
+In terms of infection prevention and control, as with the previous rounds, Ibrahim Al-Khalil, Fishkhabour, Al-Shalamcha and Zurbatiyah all have on site a functional handwashing station with soap and water or chlorinated water; Bashmagh remains the only PoE that does not contain one.

 Moreover, as with previous rounds, supplies of surgical masks were observed at all five monitored PoEs; they are made available to travellers suspected as having contracted COVID-19 as well as their travel companions.
-Otherwise, most or all workers at all PoEs were recorded as using Personal Protective Equipment (PPE) to minimize transmission of the virus, including disposable gloves and surgical masks.
-The only change from the last round was recorded at Zurbatiyah: most or all workers now use them, representing a positive change from the last round where only a small number did.
+Consistent with the last round, most or all workers at all PoEs were recorded as using Personal Protective Equipment (PPE) to minimize transmission of the virus, including disposable gloves and surgical masks.